RC Airplanes Simplified

 The stick used for this control is the RIGHT stick and moving it to the LEFT will give a LEFT roll and visa-versa.

-4. The Throttle.
+4. The Throttle

 If your aircraft is glow engine powered the throttle speeds up and slows down the engine.
 Unlike the other three controls, this one is not spring centered but has a ratchet.
 This ensures that the throttle stays in the position last commanded.